Symptoms of childhood trauma in adulthood

 Trauma therapy gets worse before it improves

-No one wants to hear this.
-Not the client, the therapist, or the client's spouse.
+Not the client, the therapist, or the client’s spouse wants to hear this.
 However, not creating a calm environment to explore this fact leaves everyone confused.

 Expect an increase in the fight-flight-or freeze response.
 Individual therapy can help the conscious part of your brain process information but this response is out of your control.

 Your stress levels and anxiety rise not only because you are talking about deeply disturbing memories; that alone is grueling.
-It is also because you have become aware of all of the missed opportunities, self-sabotage, and damage you are inflicting on yourself and others historically and even today.
+You may have become aware of all of the missed opportunities.
+You might acknowledge self-sabotage, and damage you are inflicting on yourself and others historically and even today.

-You are actively re-examining your most important relationships in a new light, and rage, deep sadness, and exhaustion are only some of the emotions you will go through.
+You are actively re-examining your most important relationships in a new light.
+The rage, deep sadness, and exhaustion are only some of the emotions you will go through.

 Respect the process